Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 > **Update 1.
 November 2021**: Since this article was written, we have been busy improving App Service platform in this area.
 These changes are rollout out now and should complete by the end of November, so be aware that we may have not upgraded your app yet.
 The article has been updated to reflect many of these improvements.
 The improvements are:
 >
 > * No need for Route All when using Azure DNS Private Zones
-> * Support for using Managed Identity over VNet integration
+> * Support for using Managed Identity over virtual network integration
 > * ARM support for deploying directly to secured registry
 > * Support for using Managed Identity for Windows containers*
 > * Support for custom docker registry with v2 API